BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 ![bar](images/bitalinobar.jpg)
 ## 3. Post-Processing a Signal <a name="process"></a>

-Based on the previous code, another experience you can do is to compute the envelope of the EMG signal (i.e. smooth the absolute value of the signal after removing the mean).
+Based on the previous code, another experiment you can do is to compute the envelope of the EMG signal (i.e. smooth the absolute value of the signal after removing the mean).

 To facilitate this task, you can use the Python script [ProcessFile.py](ProcessFile.py), which loads an EMG signal sample in order to remove its baseline and apply a low-pass filter to it: